Tethrd Skeletor Climbing Sticks Review and saddle hunting test.

 I found the sticks to be very lightweight.
 I weighed the entire 4-pack and it was around 8.2 pounds, so the 2 pounds per stick weight specification is pretty accurate.
 I carried the sticks stacked in sets of two and attached them to my Trophyline pack.
 This worked very well.

-The StickLoc pin system the Skeletors attach to each other takes some practice, but I found that after a few hunts, I was putting them together quickly and easily, even in the dark.
+The StickLoc pin system the Skeletors attach takes some practice, but I found that after a few hunts, I was putting them together quickly and easily, even in the dark.
 The fluorescent orange color of the pins helps a lot.
 I was worried that I would end up breaking the attachment pins, but they held up through the season without any issues.

 Saddle hunting pack setup with climbing sticks and platform.